-4. The hearing aid fitting appointment is, as the name suggests, where the aid is fitted from a physical and audiological perspective.
-It will be programmed by the audiologist to your hearing test (audiogram) results and you will be shown how to put it on and remove it and taken through the various aspects of the hearing aid prescribed for you.
-An interesting but little-known fact is that the hearing aid is not ‘given’ to you but rather loaned to you – the hearing aid always remains the property of the hospital or trust that issued it.
+The hearing aid fitting appointment is where the aid is fitted from a physical and audiological perspective.
+The audiologist or hearing aid dispenser programs the hearing aid to your hearing test (audiogram) results and shows you how to put it on and remove it and takes you through the various aspects of your hearing aid.
+An interesting, but little-known fact, is that the NHS only loans you the hearing aid.
+The hearing aid always remains the property of the hospital or trust that issued it.

-Once this appointment is completed and you have your NHS hearing aids, you will be offered a follow-up appointment (again usually 2 weeks or so later) to determine how you are getting on and whether any adjustments need to be made.
+After this appointment , you will have your NHS hearing aids.
+You will then make a follow-up appointment (again usually 2 weeks or so later) to determine how you are getting on and whether you need any adjustments.

-At the end of this appointment, you have reached the end of the official process and any subsequent appointments or requirements fall outside of the governmental targets mentioned in the previous blog on this subject.
+At the end of this appointment, you have reached the end of the official process and any subsequent appointments or requirements fall outside of the government targets mentioned earlier.
 As a consequence, it can often be difficult to get any immediate help in relation to any problems you may have – mostly a funding and time issue rather than a lack of care.

 The NHS is able to offer a broad selection of hearing aid batteries for the hearing aids they supply.
 Likewise, at Hearing Direct, you will also find a wide choice of batteries to fit a variety of makes and models.

 Choosing a brand is mostly personal taste and preference and you may have to experiment with various brands to find which ones you prefer.
 For hearing aid batteries, try Rayovac, Power One or Duracell.
 We also offer trial packs of batteries which let you test different brands before settling on the right source of power.